-Our last proxy is CAR, the Fama-French five-factor cumulative abnormal return (Fama and French 2014) for each firm over the 18 events surrounding the passage of the GDPR (See Appendix 3).
+Our last proxy is CAR, the Fama-French 5-factor cumulative abnormal return (Fama and French 2014) for each firm over the 18 events surrounding the passage of the GDPR (See Appendix C).
 CARs rely on the efficient market theory, which assumes that stock market participants aggregate and transmit information about the GDPR into market prices.
 Since we examine risk, we interpret a firm's CAR as partially reflecting the market's assessment of how the GDPR changes the cyber risk profile of the firm.
 Thus, a drop in stock price surrounding the passage of the GDPR, i.e., a negative stock price reaction, is consistent with the market seeing the GDPR as increasing the company's risk.
-We hypothesize that changes in board cyber risk oversight are negatively related to a firm's CAR.10
+Thus, we hypothesize that changes in board cyber risk oversight are negatively related to a firm's CAR.10 capture different measures of risk, as evidenced by their correlation coefficients being within the -0.01 and .020 ranges (untabulated).

-As Table 4 panel A shows, 42% of firms in the pre-period had a 10-K disclosure relating to cyber risk, with an average of 1.48 disclosures per firm.
+As Table 4, Panel A shows, 42% of firms in the pre-period had a 10-K disclosure relating to cyber risk, with an average of 1.48 disclosures per firm.
 Nineteen percent of firms had media coverage relating to cybersecurity or data privacy.
 The average CAR over the passage period was 0.45%, although the median firm had a CAR of -0.05%.
-Our four cyber risk exposure variables capture different measures of risk, as evidenced by their correlation coefficients being within the -0.01 and .020 ranges (untabulated).
+Our four cyber risk exposure variables